Pritijana101/MERN-PROJECT/README.md

 # MERN-PROJECT
-This is a Major Project using MERN stack
+This is a Major Project using MERN stack.